Skip to main content

 Engagement models

-Banking AI Enablement Blueprint — £120k–£220k, 12–14 weeks The full Phase 1 + Phase 2 engagement.
+Banking Strategy & Blueprint (~12–14 weeks) — The full Phase 1 + Phase 2 engagement.
 Operating model blueprint, redesigned priority workflow, data architecture, governance framework, and sequenced 18-month roadmap.
 The most common starting point for serious enablement work in a Tier 1 or Tier 2 bank.

-Banking AI-Native Transformation Programme — £350k+, 9–24 months Strategy plus hands-on delivery across one or more priority value streams.
-We embed alongside your teams, lead the workflow rebuilds, oversee data layer implementation, and run the change programme.
-Scope is shaped by your priority value streams and internal capacity.
+Banking Transformation Programme (9–24 months) — Strategy plus hands-on delivery across one or more priority value streams.
+Senior practitioners embedded alongside your operations, technology, and risk teams, leading the workflow rebuilds, overseeing data layer implementation, and running the change programme.

-Executive Advisory Retainer — £10k–£25k / month For banks already executing on an enablement strategy who want senior advisory access.
+Executive Advisory Retainer (ongoing) — For banks already executing on an enablement strategy who want senior advisory access.
 Monthly working sessions, ad-hoc reviews, and direct support for the executive sponsor.

 Why this work is harder in banking than anywhere else